3DBAG/CityBuf/readme.md

 TODO:
  - implement encoding/decoding of remaining attribute types
+ - fix issue that null valued attributes are not written when going cb->cjseq
  - review header metadata specification, make sure this is fully compatible with CityJSON
  - script to convert from `.cb` to `.city.jsonl`.
 And check if we get back the same `.city.jsonl` file when doing a roundtrip conversion (`.city.jsonl` > `.cb` > `.city.jsonl`)